Pixailz/ft_solong/README.md

 ### ui

-1. add loose / win screen
-	- finish win ascii art
-2. fix get_offset_ascii_art_h // get_offset_ascii_art_v
-3. replace ascii art mecanism with texture (to fit with the subject)
+1. replace ascii art mecanism with texture (to fit with the subject)

 ### Sanity